About Pat

 Posted by Pat on December 30, 2018 in Uncategorized |

+A young man named John received a parrot as a gift.
+The parrot had a bad attitude and an even worse vocabulary.
 Every word out of the bird’s mouth was rude, obnoxious and laced with profanity.
-John tried and tried to change the bird’s attitude by consistently saying only polite words, playing soft music and anything else he could think of to ‘clean up’ the bird’s vocabulary.
+John tried and tried to change the bird’s attitude by consistently saying only polite words, playing soft music […]

 1